 “I just don’t feel I need a partner.
 Do I want one?
 Maybe.
 But I don’t feel unhappy or lonely,”

-Well, whoopty-shit.
+Well, whoopty-do.
 Since when has the development a child been about the parent?
 Yes, Jones is absolutely right.
 She doesn’t need a partner.
 She’s a beautiful, rich, successful woman who has the world at her feet and she can do just about whatever she wants.
 What does any of that have to do with her son?
 Notice how this is all about her.
 And we’re supposed to take this as an inspiration even though 63% of youth suicides are from fatherless homes, 71% of high school dropouts are from fatherless homes, 85% of prison youths grew up in fatherless homes.
 Her son is purposefully being denied half of his development, but that’s okay because January Jones doesn’t feel unhappy or lonely.
 Well, I guess as long as she’s content…

 In no way am I suggesting that a single mom should rush right out and nab the first guy who smiles at her.
 Quite the opposite, there is a life who depends 100% on that parent.
 You’ve got to make your pick count.
 The last thing a kid needs is a conga line of “uncles” stumbling out the door every morning.
 But you can’t ignore the vital role both parents equally play in the development of a child.

 And this goes for single dads just as much.
 Kids need a mom.
-But you don’t hear much about what single dads are going through because nobody gives a shit.
+But you don’t hear much about what single dads are going through because nobody gives a crap.
 But if we’re being honest, men are much more likely to find a partner.
 According to Pew Research, single fathers are 41% more likely to live with a cohabitating partner.
 We know that we can’t do it alone but we also don’t have the media and pop culture lying to us, telling us that we can.

 The media loves to hold rich, pop culture effluent people up as some obtainable goal in dismissing men from roles in the family and in child raising.
 They want to make Jones as an example of how a mom can get it together while purposefully ignoring that someone like January Jones is worth $5.5 million.
 Do you know any single parents worth $5.5 million?
 The single parents I know are day shift managers at Costco and probably can’t pay for their kid’s college.
 An overwhelming number of single parents live far beneath the level of privilege the elite share and there’s no applause for them and no magazine cover.